 See additional documentation about nanoStream Cloud and H5Live Server and Player.

 Can I Stream or record to a CDN?

 nanoStream Cloud can be used as a low-latency CDN for your interactive live streams.
-Other CDNs may also work based on RTMP publishing (Akamai, Limelight, Youtube Live, Facebook Live, and more.)
+With nanoStream Cloud, you can additionally push to other RTMP publishing points (Youtube Live, Facebook Live, and more.)

 Can I record a video file locally or on the server?

 Yes, you can either record to a file instead of streaming to a server or stream and record simultaneously.
 Supported file formats depend on the platform you are working.
 Usually